-AICL is a Gibraltar based insurance company which underwrites business introduced by intermediaries within the Saga plc group, the AA Limited (the AA) and RAC Motoring Services (the RAC).
+AICL is a Gibraltar based insurance company which underwrites business introduced by intermediaries within the Saga plc group, the AA Limited and RAC Motoring Services (the RAC).
 AICL is ultimately owned by Saga plc, a public limited company listed on the London Stock Exchange.

-AICL has made a profit in each year since it started underwriting in 2004.
-Its core activities are the underwriting and pricing of personal lines insurance products.
-It supplies products on a wholesale premium basis to its distribution partners, who then set the retail prices.
-AICL's reported premiums therefore cover the expected cost of claims, expenses, levies and a profit margin.
+AICL has made a profit in each financial year since it started underwriting in 2004.
+Its core activities are the underwriting and pricing of personal lines insurance products and the settlement of claims arising from that underwriting.
+It supplies products on a wholesale premium basis to its distribution partners, who are then responsible for setting the retail prices in compliance with all regulatory requirements.
+AICL's reported premiums therefore cover the expected cost of claims, reinsurance, expenses, levies and a profit margin.

-All AICL's gross written premium in the financial year 2022/23 was from contracts written predominately in the United Kingdom.
+AICL's gross written premium in the financial year 2023/24 was predominantly from contracts written in the United Kingdom, with small exposures in the Channel Islands and the Isle of Man.

 In addition to pricing and underwriting, AICL undertakes reinsurance and capacity management, investment management including oversight of investment managers, reserving and capital management and reporting and the arrangement and monitoring of its distribution and claims handling parties.
-All other activities are outsourced, including most claims handling activities (apart from large £250k+ third-party personal injury claims, which are handled by AICL).
+All other activities are outsourced, including most claims handling activities (apart from larger £50k+ third-party personal injury claims, which are handled by AICL).

-AICL's key financial information for the year ended 31 January 2023 is summarised below:
+AICL's key financial information for the year ended 31 January 2024 is summarised below: